 There are a variety of securitisation legal structures used in Canada that use a range of SPV entities (including corporations or partnerships).
-The most common SPV entity used in Canadian securitisations is a common-law trust.
+The most common SPV entities used in Canadian securitisations are common-law trusts and limited partnerships.

 16 What is involved in forming the different types of SPVs in your jurisdiction?